ovspianist/quartz/content/Everything is not & Not everything is.md

 ---
-title: "Everything is not & Not everything is"
+title: Everything is not & Not everything is
 tags:
+- idea
-- "language"
+- language
 ---

 There is an interesting grammar variant in English that has caused me confusion.
 When you want to express the statement that "everything is green" is not true, how do you say it?

 Do you say "not everything is green" or "everything is not green"?